 It depends.
 Some Stargate fans consider the comics canon, while others don't.
 It's not a clear-cut answer.

 It depends.
-Some FF7 novels are officially recognized as canon, while others might be more supplementary or spin-off material.
+Some Naruto novels are officially recognized as canon and contribute to the overall Naruto story, while others are not.

 It depends.
 Some web novels are regarded as canon if they are officially recognized and tie in closely with the established fictional universe.
 But many are not.